 Continuous Integration (CI)

-GitHub works not only as a remote repository but also a teamwork organisation tool.
+GitHub not only works as a remote repository but also a useful CI tool.
 CI is applied by a feature called Action on GitHub.
 Action will automatically run all the tests and build the project after GitHub receives a push operation.
 It helps automate testing and prevent potential long-term errors.

 Documentation - Style Guidist